 Read the full operating manuals here:

-Over-cleaning isn't just an annoyance; it is a self-inflicted biological vulnerability.
-Studies consistently show that frequent, aggressive douching significantly increases your odds of picking up an STI or HIV.
-By stripping your protective mucus layer and creating micro-abrasions right before you introduce friction, you are actively dismantling your own armor.
+Over-cleaning isn't just an annoyance — it's a self-inflicted vulnerability.
+The research is consistent: frequent, aggressive douching significantly increases your odds of picking up an STI or HIV.

 Routine Maintenance: The 90-Day Audit